 Freedom from Harassment

 In order to protect the inclusivity and safety of our spaces, individuals who use the UNH Library will not engage in harassing behavior.
-Harassment is “behavior that occurs in person, in writing, or in electronic and social media that unjustly, substantially, unreasonably, and/or consistently interferes with an individual’s work, academic, or residential environment” (University of New Hampshire Student Rights, Rules, and Responsibilities, page 4).
+Harassment is “behavior that occurs in person, in writing, or in electronic and social media that unjustly, substantially, unreasonably, and/or consistently interferes with an individual’s work, academic, or residential environment” (University of New Hampshire Student Rights, Rules, and Responsibilities).

 Environment Conducive to Research & Study

-The UNH Library has variety of spaces available for individual, quiet, or collaborative work.
-Posted quiet study areas are not meant for conversation or cell phone use.
+The UNH Library has a variety of spaces available for individual, quiet, or collaborative work.
+Posted quiet study areas are not meant for conversation, online class participation, or cell phone use.
 Collaborative work is acceptable in all other areas.
-Library users should be considerate of those around them by respecting quiet spaces (move to another location if your work is disturbing others), cleaning up your work space (removing trash, not blocking aisles or doorways, and not leaving your belongings unattended).

 Acceptable Use of IT Resources